Uganda: Suspend ‘Crime Preventers’ ahead of elections

 Scant information is available about the exact mandate, command structure, and number of crime preventers, and there is no legal statute establishing the program.
 Although the government has said that a bill will soon be brought to parliament, there is insufficient time before the elections for parliament to adequately debate such a law and for the government to implement it appropriately, the groups said.

 Official statements indicate that the program is vast and that recruitment rapidly increased in the months leading up to the official start of the presidential campaign period in November 2015.

 Officials have said that police aim to have at least 30 crime preventers per village, which would total more than 1 million people throughout the country.
-President Yoweri Museveni and other senior government officials were photographed in 2015 at several graduation ceremonies for people who completed a training program, and they are quoted as saying that hundreds of thousands of people have been trained.
+President Yoweri Museveni and other senior government officials at several graduation ceremonies for people who completed a training program, and they are quoted as saying that hundreds of thousands of people have been trained.

 Amnesty International and Human Rights Watch separately interviewed 20 crime preventers and more than 120 people familiar with or affected by their operations from May to December 2015, in eight towns across Uganda.
 There is clear evidence that the crime preventer program is linked to the ruling political party and that the crime preventers’ actions are frequently both unlawful and partisan, aimed at intimidating or reducing support for the political opposition, the organizations said.

 "The commander told me that I should fight hard and fight the other parties.
 He said that we’re living in the ruling NRM era so other parties don’t need to surface."

 A crime preventer in Fort Portal, speaking to Human Rights Watch

 During several training sessions and “passouts,” or graduations, recruits wore yellow T-shirts, the color of the ruling National Resistance Movement.
 A copy of a crime preventer training manual from one region states: “Every good thing you are seeing around is as a result of good NRM governance.”